-Requirements for graduation for all degree programs and for completion of advanced certificate programs completion of advanced certificate programs
+Requirements for graduation for all degree programs and for completion of advanced certificate programs

 Completion of all course work as defined under the curricular requirements for the program

 - 1. A minimum grade of B in all courses, thereby resulting in a cumulative grade point average (GPA) of 3.00. - 2.
 Apply for degree/certificate: